Rising global demand for heavy duty mechanics has created a shortage of workers.

 The UFV Heavy Mechanical Trades Foundation program prepares you to enter the provincial apprenticeship program, or move directly into employment.

 With the construction of three new liquefied natural gas facilities and eight new mines planned by 2020 in British Columbia, investment in the resource sector could reach $100 billion over the next 8 years.
-In consequence, employment and salary prospects for heavy duty and commercial transport mechanics will remain well above average.
+In consequence, employment and salary prospects for heavy mechanical and commercial transport mechanics will remain well above average.